jmfayard/des-vies-de-devs/_We Shall Improve Hiring Somewhat.md

 Lots of questions have been a ghost in my head for a very long time related to developer careers.

 - Why do dev with skills and companies who needs those skills have such a hard time finding each other ?
+- Why does job hunting feels like we are students applying for college and not professionals finding out whether it makes sense to work together ?
 - Why do we hear from all parts that everyone should code, while at the same time finding the first developer job is so difficult ?
 - Why do developers dread job hunting if it's true that our skills are in high demand ?
 - Why is imposter syndrome poisoning so many of us ?